 § 180.140 Does an exclusion under the nonprocurement system affect a person's eligibility for Federal procurement contracts?

-If any Federal agency excludes a person under Executive Order 12549 or Executive Order 12689, on or after August 25, 1995, the excluded person is also ineligible for Federal procurement transactions under the FAR.
-Therefore, an exclusion under this part has reciprocal effect in Federal procurement transactions.
+When a Federal agency excludes a person under Executive Order 12549 or Executive Order 12689 on or after August 25, 1995, the excluded person is also ineligible for Federal procurement transactions under the Federal Acquisition Regulations.
+Therefore, an exclusion under this part has a reciprocal effect on Federal procurement transactions.

 § 180.145 Does an exclusion under the Federal procurement system affect a person's eligibility to participate in nonprocurement transactions?

-If any Federal agency excludes a person under the FAR on or after August 25, 1995, the excluded person is also ineligible to participate in Federal agencies' nonprocurement covered transactions.
-Therefore, an exclusion under the FAR has reciprocal effect in Federal nonprocurement transactions.
+When a Federal agency excludes a person under the Federal Acquisition Regulations (FAR) on or after August 25, 1995, the excluded person is also ineligible to participate in Federal agencies' nonprocurement covered transactions.
+Therefore, an exclusion under the FAR has a reciprocal effect on Federal nonprocurement transactions.

 § 180.150 Against whom may a Federal agency take an exclusion action?